SargisYonan/snOS/README.md

 <dt>Layer 2: The Bare Metal Bootloader</dt>

 Required:
 snOS doesn't require much setup from the user, but a couple of port functions must be written before hand.
--- todo: write timer documentation --

 Optional:
 For the optional networking capabilities of snOS, a serial driver is required.